exporl/apex/documentation/introduction/index.md

 Basic setup
 -----------

-is installed by either running the installer (), or by simply copying the APEX folder to your computer.
+APEX is installed by either running the installer (), or by simply copying the APEX folder to your computer.
 After installation, there is a main directory (default: ) under which the following subdirectories exist and contain the necessary files: